giantswarm/handbook/content/docs/product/docs/_index.md

 **Guideline:** Shell commands and their output get the fake hint `nohighlight` to prevent any funky syntax highlighting.

-Shell commands in code blocks are prepended with a `$` (dollar sign and one blank character).
+If a code block includes command output, preprend the shell command with a `$ ` (dollar sign and one blank character).

 Example: